Lesvos

 Iconic hilltop ouzeri in the village of Taxiarches (Kagiani), 8 km from Mytilene on the airport road.
 Sweeping view over the city and the Asia Minor coast.
 Order the cheese pies, the marinated sardines, the keftedakia with cumin, and the cuttlefish in vinegar. - 16:00 · Agios Isidoros Beach

-Relaxed sandy beach on the south coast, sheltered and calm.
+Relaxed fine-pebble beach on the south coast, sheltered and calm.
 Afternoon swim. - 20:00 · Dinner — Το Καφενείον

 «Το Καφενείον» Meat Stories in Plomari — grilled meats and local wine in a traditional setting.
 Stay overnight in Plomari.